wswartzendruber/la4k/README.md

 # For Applications

 If an application has a dependency that uses `la4k-api`, then a bridge can be imported into the application to have logging messages from the dependency properly forwarded.
+Bridges are currently hosted in the same Bintray repo as `la4k-api` and with matching version numbers.

 ## Android